Jerry Reed: 2000s

-In October 2004, "Amos Moses" was featured on the Grand Theft Auto: San Andreas soundtrack which played on the fictional radio station K-Rose.
+In October 2004, "Amos Moses" was featured on the Grand Theft Auto: San Andreas soundtrack, which played on the fictional radio station K-Rose.
 In 2007, the British band Alabama 3 (known as A3 in the U.S.) covered his hit "Amos Moses" on their album, M.O.R.

-In June 2005, American guitarist Eric Johnson released his album Bloom which contained a track titled "Tribute to Jerry Reed" in commemoration of his works.
+In June 2005, American guitarist Eric Johnson released his album Bloom, which contained a track titled "Tribute to Jerry Reed" in commemoration of his works.

-Reed appeared as a guest on the fishing television series Bill Dance Outdoors.
-In one memorable appearance, Reed caught a particularly big largemouth bass and planned to have it preserved and mounted by a taxidermist.
-Host Bill Dance objected to this plan and freed the fish when Reed was not looking.
-Reed became enraged when he discovered what had happened and chased Dance off the boat and to shore.
-This incident was mentioned in one of Jeff Foxworthy's stand-up comedy routines.

 "She Got the Goldmine (I Got the Shaft)" was used in the 2010 film, The Bounty Hunter.
 It plays during the scene where Milo (Gerard Butler) searches Nicole's (Jennifer Aniston) apartment.

 "You Took All the Ramblin' Out of Me" was used in the 2013 video game Grand Theft Auto V, on the radio station Rebel Radio.

 "Talk About the Good Times" was used as the opening theme for the 2022 streaming TV series Sprung in all but the first episode.
 The entire song closed the final episode.

 Personal life and death

-Reed married country singer Priscilla Mitchell on July 9, 1959; they had two daughters (Seidina Ann Hubbard, born April 2, 1960, and Charlotte Elaine (Lottie) Zavala, born October 19, 1970) who also became country singers.
+Reed married country singer Priscilla Mitchell on July 9, 1959; they had two daughters (Seidina Ann Hubbard, born April 2, 1960, and Charlotte Elaine (Lottie) Zavala, born October 19, 1970), who also became country singers.

-Reed died in Nashville on September 1, 2008, of complications from emphysema at the age of 71.
-A week later during their debut at the Grand Ole Opry, Canadian country rock group The Road Hammers performed "East Bound and Down" as a tribute.
-In a tribute in Vintage Guitar Magazine, Rich Kienzle wrote that "Reed set a standard that inspires fingerstyle players the way Merle and Chet inspired him."
+Reed died in Nashville on September 1, 2008, of complications from emphysema, at the age of 71.
+A week later, during their debut at the Grand Ole Opry, Canadian country rock group the Road Hammers performed "East Bound and Down" as a tribute.
+In a tribute in Vintage Guitar, Rich Kienzle wrote, "Reed set a standard that inspires fingerstyle players the way Merle and Chet inspired him."
 He was survived by Mitchell and their two daughters.
 Mitchell died following a short illness on September 24, 2014, at the age of 73.

-Reed was a heavy smoker for many years.
-Thom Bresh, son of Merle Travis and a close friend of Reed's, produced a 1990s video with Reed acting out his desire to quit smoking the addictive cigarettes ("Jerry Reed - Another Puff", which was his first 1972 released single) that serves as a public service video from Reed on the dangers of smoking cigarettes.
+Reed was a heavy cigarette smoker.
+Thom Bresh, son of Merle Travis and a close friend of Reed's, produced a 1990s video with Reed acting out his desire to quit smoking ("Jerry Reed - Another Puff", which was his first 1972 released single) that serves as a public-service video from Reed on the dangers of smoking cigarettes.